 - Write the word ‘cancelled’ in between the lines in block letters

-- Ensure the parallel lines do not cover details, such as account number, account holder's name, MICR code, name and branch address of the bank, on the cheque
+- Ensure that the parallel lines do not cover details, such as account number, account holder's name, MICR code, name, and branch address of the bank, on the cheque

 Various uses of a cancelled cheque

-The process of making a cancelled cheque is, now as you know, very simple.
+The process of making a cancelled cheque is very simple.
 There are numerous reasons for which you will need to issue a cancelled cheque.
-So, let’s take a look at some of the common applications that requires you to submit this document.
+So, let us look at some of the common applications that requires you to submit this document.

 When you buy high-value products on EMI, you need to submit a cancelled cheque to your financier to verify your bank details.
-For instance, Bajaj Finserv requires you to submit a cancelled cheque when you’re applying for the Bajaj Finserv EMI Network Card to shop from the Bajaj Finserv EMI Network.
+For instance, Bajaj Finserv requires you to submit a cancelled cheque while applying for the Bajaj Finserv EMI Network Card to shop from the Bajaj Finserv EMI Network.
 Once you get the card, you can avail a pre-approved loan of up to Rs.
-2 lakh to purchase electronics, home appliances, groceries, apparel, accessories or furniture.
-You can shop from any of the 60,000+ partner sellers online or offline, convert your purchase into No Cost EMIs and repay the amount over a flexible tenor ranging from 3 to 24 months.
+2 lakh to purchase electronics, home appliances, groceries, apparel, accessories, or furniture.
+You can shop from any of the 1.5 lakh+ partner sellers online or offline.
+You can also convert your purchase into No Cost EMIs and repay the amount over a flexible tenure ranging from 1 to 60 months.

-You are required to submit a cancelled cheque when applying for a loan.
+You need to submit a cancelled cheque while applying for a loan.
 To register for Electronic Clearance Service (ECS) for any loan or credit purchases, you need to submit a cancelled cheque, so that the financier can directly deduct the amount from your account every month on a specified date.

-Now that you know how to issue a cancelled cheque and where it is used, you can enjoy a smoother banking experience, and get the benefits of shopping on No Cost EMIs just as easily from the Bajaj Finserv EMI Network!
+Now that you know how to issue a cancelled cheque and its uses, you can enjoy a smoother banking experience.
+You can also get the benefits of shopping on shopping on No Cost EMIs just as easily from the Bajaj Finserv EMI Network!